Homological stability for unlinked circles in a 3-manifold: Introduction

-\begin{remark}Corollary 1.2 of \cite{hatcherwahl} proves homological stability for the sequence of groups $\pi_1(\cE_k)$.
-These groups are known as \textit{string motion groups}.
-Wilson also proves representation stability for pure string motion groups \cite{wilsonstring} \cite{wilsonstring2}, implying rational homological stability for string motion groups, and proves vanishing of their rational cohomology in positive degrees.
-Griffin gives a method to compute the integral cohomology in \cite{griffindiagonal}.
-It is known that $\cE_k$ is not a $K(\pi_1(\cE_k),1)$ because $\cE_k$ is homotopy equivalent to a finite CW complex while $\pi_1(\cE_k)$ contains torsion, see the remarks preceding theorem 3 of \cite{hatcherbrendle}.\end{remark}
+\begin{remark}Hatcher and Wahl proved homological stability for the sequence of groups $\pi_1(\cE_k(D^3))$ in Corollary 1.2 of \cite{hatcherwahl}.
+These groups are known as \emph{string motion groups}.
+Wilson proved representation stability for pure string motion groups \cite{wilsonstring, wilsonstring2}, which implies rational homological stability for string motion groups.
+She also proved vanishing of the rational cohomology in positive degrees.
+Griffin gave a method to compute the integral cohomology in \cite{griffindiagonal}.
+It is known that $\cE_k(D^3)$ is not an Eilenberg-MacLane space, because $\cE_k(D^3)$ is homotopy equivalent to a finite CW complex while $\pi_1(\cE_k(D^3))$ contains torsion, see the remarks preceding Theorem 3 of \cite{hatcherbrendle}.\end{remark}

-We now discuss two corollaries of this result.
-For the first corollary, we use theorem \ref{thmeuclstab} to deduce homological stability for the spaces $\cC_k$.
-This requires theorem 4.1 of \cite{hatcherbrendle}: